landrok/webstatus/README.md

 [![Build Status](https://travis-ci.org/landrok/webstatus.png)](https://travis-ci.org/landrok/webstatus)

 It is a simple and easy monitoring tool.
-It was designed for Raspbian OS but is compatible with Debian too.
+It was designed for Raspbian OS but is compatible with Debian and Ubuntu.

 There is nothing to configure.
 Just run the installer and use it!